September 3 2014 Latest news:

 Results (Olympic Stadium) – 3,000m steeplechase: (Aug 4) Round One – sixth in heat four (9:32.07, 17th fastest overall, 15 qualified for final).
 5,000m: (Aug 7) Round One – ninth in heat one (15:12.18, 20th fastest overall with new personal best, 15 qualified).

 Croydon’s 100m sprinter has his own fan club in Norwich, with parents Akintola and Abosede running Steve McDonald News in Witard Road, north Norwich.
 Dasaolu has trained at the UEA Sportspark, but in truth his base is in the capital – where he and youn sprint sensation Adam Gemili will be joined in London by Dwayne Chambers.
-The 24-year-old will also take part in the 4x100m relay with Christian Malcolm and will be aiming to compete in two finals, and hopefully run under 10 seconds for the first time.
+The 24-year-old had also hoped to take part in the 4x100m relay with Christian Malcolm and, but was not selected for the GB quartet.
+Dasaolu will be aiming to compete in an Olympic finals, and hopefully run under 10 seconds for the first time.

 Results (Olympic Stadium) – 100m: (Aug 4) Preliminaries – bye, Round One – 3rd in heat four in 10.13 seconds (season’s best, qualified for semi-finals), Semi-final one – 7th in 10.18.